exoclim/aeolus/docs/source/install.rst

    works on Mac, Linux, and Windows, both on normal computers and institutional clusters and doesn't require root permissions.

-Aeolus depends on the following Python packages
+The main dependency of aeolus is `iris <https://scitools.org.uk/iris/docs/latest/>`, but various minor parts also depend on the following Python packages

 - cartopy
-- iris
 - matplotlib
 - numpy
 - latlon23
 - metpy
+- python-stratify
+- pyvista
 - xarray

-Additionally, a :ref:`submodule <pyvista_ref>` that provides an interface to `PyVista <https://docs.pyvista.org/>`_ obviously requires it to be installed.

 After the required packages are installed, aeolus can be installed either from Anaconda, PyPI, or from source.